rezojoglidze/RJSwiftMacros/README.md

 RJSwiftMacros is a Swift package that provides macros.

 > [!TIP]
-> I used all macros in my SwiftUIDemo project. see the [LINK](https://github.com/rezojoglidze/SwiftUIDemo).
+> All macros are used in SwiftUIDemo project. see the [LINK](https://github.com/rezojoglidze/SwiftUIDemo).

 ## Macros